Greek leader welcomes existing Chinese investments in country

 The government halted the sale of its two biggest ports, Piraeus (OLPr.AT) and Thessaloniki (OLTr.AT).

-Under a privatisation scheme last year, COSCO had been shortlisted, along with four other suitors, as a potential buyer of a stake of 67 percent in the Piraeus port.
+Under a privatization scheme last year, COSCO had been shortlisted, along with four other suitors, as a potential buyer of a stake of 67 percent in the Piraeus port.

 (Reporting by Costas Pitas and Karolina Tagaris; editing by David Stamp)